 Shell form-limestone association of Oreohelix land snails

 All life has evolved within a fluctuating set of environmental constraints which modulate the expression of forms in nature.
 While widely acknowledged as factors influencing the evolution of traits across macroevolutionary time, there are few phylogenetic comparative methods which incorporate temporal environmental data in trait evolution.
 This methodological gap is particularly problematic for the study of ecophysiologically constrained traits, traits whose expression is constrained by the availability of key metabolic resources in the environment (e.g. biomineralization and mineral availability).
 Ecophysiological trait expression can directly affect the available niche spaces of lineages as their expression is often tightly linked to organismal survival.
-To address this gap, in my post-doc I developed models that utilizes temporal environmental data of ecophysiological constrained traits to estimate how the environment may alter macroevolutionary parameters of Ornstein-Uhlenbeck models of trait evolution (Linscott and Uyeda, in prep).
+To address this gap, we develop models that utilizes temporal environmental data of ecophysiological constrained traits to estimate how the environment may alter macroevolutionary parameters of Ornstein-Uhlenbeck models of trait evolution.

 Galapagos wide network plot of colonization events for Naesiotus land snails (from Phillips et al. 2020)